SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessRaces.md

 * Sucker Punch

-On the first round of combat, if you hit a creature with an attack roll and it's initiative is lower than you, the creature takes an extra 2d6 damage.
+On the first round of combat, if you hit a creature with an attack roll, and it's initiative is lower than you, the creature takes an extra 2d6 damage.